Visiting Ruined Castles and Fishing Villages in Fife

 Fife has been a part of Scotland for over a millennium.
 Fife had thanes, which were like earl equivalents, and obviously a strong regional identity which still remains to this day.
 The most notable town is St. Andrews, which is named as some relics of St. Andrew are said to have been brought there in the early 700s.

 Even though the ruins aren’t particularly exciting on their own, the town itself is incredibly cute, and actually quite sizable.
 It’s very much a classic seaside town.
 Since it’s also a university town, there’s a lot of food and drink options to choose from.
 One thing we did was check out St. Andrews Brewing Co., which has a large selection of their own beers.
 Worth a pop in if you’d like some local craft drink or want to head out for a night.
 St. Andrews also has tonnes of beach to walk along and feel the ocean breeze.
+Though, I reckon going in summer rather than winter helped.
 The weather was great when we went so many people were out and about, but it was nowhere near crowded.
 The main city of Fife is still quite off the beaten path.

 Scotland is also the birthplace of modern golf, and St. Andrews is credited with being the golf capital.
 Another unique thing to do is visit the British Golf Museum, but why stop there?
 There are several places to play golf and mini golf for a fun night out.
 I wish we’d been able to stay longer to have a game or two.

-St. Andrews is definitely a place where you can spend the day with friends and family and have a great time.
+St. Andrews is small and can be seen in a few hours, but it’s definitely a place where you can spend the day with friends and family and have a great time.
 It’s so pretty and relaxed but there’s just enough there to keep everyone preoccupied.

 After everything closed and we got dinner, we still had several hours of sunlight to see some other picturesque places in Fife.
 There are so many options for places to see!
 We considered Crail and Culross, both pretty seaside villages.
 It was too late to visit Falkland and Falkland Palace, which I would’ve liked to see.
 Instead, we headed to Anstruther, a fishing village known for its fish and chips.